FuzzingLabs/thoth/README.md

 # Thoth

-Thoth (pronounced "toss") is a Cairo/Starknet disassembler written in Python 3.
+Thoth (pronounced "toss") is a Cairo/Starknet analyzer & disassembler written in Python 3.
 Thoth's features also include the generation of the call graph and control-flow graph of a given Cairo/Starknet compilation artifact.

 ## Installation